 I won’t stop sharing Love.

-Stop taking pictures or going on and on about my incredibly awesome people.
+Nor stop taking pictures or going on and on about my incredibly awesome people.
 I’ll happily share the best moments of my life and theirs (okay, when I remember).